‘Gobsmacked’: Keep Your Pants on Before Reading This Book

 Princeton University Press

-Another English friend made the mistake of asking a young lady in an American office for a rubber; she looked at him strangely, then realized that he meant an eraser.
+Another English friend made the mistake of asking a young lady in an American office for a rubber; she looked at him strangely, only to discover that he meant an eraser.
 Yet another was shocked by so many salons offering discounted “shags” between certain hours before realizing it was a hairstyle; another couldn’t believe we have a chainstore called “Poundland.”

 Was it Joan Rivers who said that in the United States suspenders keep a man’s trousers up but in the UK they make his trousers drop?
 Why on earth would any decent American want to lay a table?
 It’s not just that we say tomato and you say toma-a-a-to.
 The standard English remark “I’m eating my tea” would perplex an American; “I’m eating faggots for my tea” even more so.